6 min read

 Your sexual health relies on blood flow.
 As we get older, we have more inflammation.

-Exercising every day, practicing meditation, having a low sugar diet, avoiding smoking – these are musts in order to be healthy and have a healthy sex life.
+Exercising every day, practicing meditation, having a low-sugar diet, and avoiding smoking are musts in order to be healthy and have a healthy sex life.

 3. Increase nitric oxide levels